 Boys produce less hCG – Did you know?

-“If boys produce less hCG than girls on overage, could that mean that women carrying boys could have lower levels on hCG starting early in pregnancy as well?
+“If boys produce less hCG than girls on overage, could that mean that women carrying boys could have lower levels of hCG early in pregnancy as well?
 Could these women see a delay in their first BFP (big-fat-positive)?”

 Whether you’re keeping your fingers crossed for a big fat positive or praying that it’s just a late period, I’m hoping you see the results you wish for!!!